 It is of no surprise therefore that the St. Andrew's Cross is the basis for many Scottish logos.
 In particular, the Church of Scotland emblem, which also depicts the miraculous burning bush that was not consumed (Exod.
 3).

 The burning bush symbol is repeated in the emblems of the Presbyterian Churches around the world and represents the bondage of the church in Egypt.4 Their emblems remind us that the church and its people, in every age and every culture, may suffer severe persecution.
 And yet God prevents His people from being destroyed.

 A similar design seen on the flag of Tallahassee, the capital of Florida, USA, and a variation of the St. Andrew's Cross is the Burgundy Cross.
-All these crosses represent the Christian religion of the kings at the time the flags were made.
+All these crosses represent the Christian religion of the kings and rulers at the time the flags and banners were made.